in Morocco:

 Desert Camp Dinners

-The finest sunset experiences transcend observation — they incorporate cultural immersion and sensory richness.
-Desert camps in Agafay and the Sahara offer sunset viewing followed by traditional dinners: tagines, couscous, fresh bread, salads, and preserved lemons prepared by Berber cooks.
-Many camps incorporate live Berber music — traditional drums, stringed instruments, and vocals speaking to centuries of heritage.
+Desert camps in Agafay and the Sahara offer sunset viewing followed by traditional dinners: tagines, couscous, fresh bread, and salads prepared by Berber cooks.
+Many camps incorporate live Berber music.
 For couples, private tent accommodations with plunge pools create intimate settings ideal for anniversaries or proposals.

 Rooftop Dining in Marrakech and Essaouira